jbolns/jbolns/README.md

 👋 Hello sexy people, I’m J.

-👽 Coder.
-Political Economist.

-🌱 Currently trying to develop cool things, while also continuously learn about digital technologies.
+👽 Currently trying to develop cool things, and continuously learn about digital technologies.

+💞️ What is cool?
+High-performance websites (cool, yet fast and efficient/sustainable), digital sustainability, edge AI, among many other things (it's a long list).

 💡 My biggest lesson thus far is that coding is increasingly a team effort.
-The really cool things take a team.
 I started my coding journey independently.
-Would now like to be part of something cool.
+Would now like to change that.

-💞️ What is cool?
-High-performance websites (cool, yet fast and extremely efficient), digital sustainability, edge AI, among many other things (it's a long list).

 📫 You can contact me here or via social media.